yuulive/asdfsdfdfg/README.md

 ### Discrete time system

 Time evolution of a discrete linear system.
 Discretization of a continuous linear system using forward Euler, backward Euler and Tustin methods.
+Discretization of transfer functions using forward Euler, backward Euler and Tustin methods.

 ## Transfer function representation